bluzelle/swarmDB/README.md

 - "max_storage" - the approximate maximum limit for the storage that SwarmDB will use in the current instance (default: 2G)
 - "uuid" - the universally unique identifier that this instance of SwarmDB will use to uniquely identify itself.
 - "peer_validation_enabled" - set this to true to enable blacklisting and uuid signature verification
+- "signed_key" - a key generated from the node's UUID and the Bluzelle private key.
+If peer_validation_enabled is set to true, the node owner must provide the node's uuid to a Bluzelle representative who will generate the signed_key.
+The key must be added to the config file as a single line of text with no carriage returns or line feeds.

 All size entries use the same notation as storage: B, K, M, G & T or none (bytes)